 When it was first conceived in 1950, it was mainly for collaboration and idea exchange among employees.
 But there’s a trade-off: noise and stress.

-Modern and green offices favor the open layout for energy conservation.
-Big windows can light up a whole floor, and pleasant views, heat and air are shared unimpeded for everyone’s comfort.
+Modern and green offices favor open layout for energy conservation.
+Big windows can light up a whole floor, and pleasant views, heat, and air are shared unimpeded for everyone’s comfort.

 But no matter the workers’ age bracket, everyone suffers from the physical and psychological effects of the open office, and stress reduction is now top-of-mind in office design and redesigns.

 The causes of stress in the open office